conan-io/docs/howtos/vs2017_cmake.rst

 All you need is to right click on your `conanfile.py`-> Configure Tasks (see the `link above <https://docs.microsoft.com/en-us/cpp/ide/non-msbuild-projects#define-tasks-with-tasksvsjson>`_) and add the following to your `tasks.vs.json`.

+.. warning:
+    The file `tasks.vs.json` is added to your local .vs folder so it is not supposed to be added to your version control system.
+There is also feature `request <https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/33814138-add-macro-buildroot-to-tasks-vs-json>`_ to improve this process.

 .. code-block:: text
     :emphasize-lines: 7,9,16,18